FAST, FUN AND FURIOUS – THAT’S FLAG FOOTBALL.

 Although both leagues run on a similar format, AFI Flag Premier Division is the premier league of Flag Football in Ireland with the top Flag Football teams on the island competing for a chance at the Emerald Bowl (Premier Division Championship game) at the end of the season.

-We also are also beginning to introduce the sport to schools and are keen on having an all-women’s league in partnership with the Women in Sport programme and the 20×20 initiative, both of which are supported by Sports Ireland and the Federation of Irish Sports.
+We also are also beginning to introduce the sport to schools and are keen on having an all-women’s league in partnership with the Women in Sport programme which is supported by Sports Ireland and the Federation of Irish Sports.

-At the beginning this year (2020), the National Flag Football programme (better known as the Irish Wolfhounds) will be running tryout combines in order to rebuilding its men’s team and also for the first time, create an all-women’s national team with the intention for both teams to represent Ireland in the IFAF Flag Football European Championship in 2021.
+The National Flag Football programme (better known as the Irish Wolfhounds) trains during the off-season with its men’s team and women’s team with the objective for both teams to represent Ireland at future international IFAF Flag Football championships.

 What if you want to get involved